Mottie/tablesorter/README.markdown

 View the [complete listing here](http://mottie.github.com/tablesorter/changelog.txt).

+#### Version 2.0.18.1 (2011-09-14)

+* Updated the "uitheme" widget with method to add zebra striping and hovered header classes.

 #### Version 2.0.18 (2011-09-13)

 * Fixed a bug in the column widget, it would cause an error if no initial sort was set.